Felix Creutzig

-Felix Creutzig (born 1979 in Hanover) is a German physicist, and professor of Sustainability Economics at Technical University of Berlin.
+Felix Creutzig (born 1979) is a German physicist, and professor of Sustainability Economics at Technische Universität Berlin.

 Education

-Creutzig studied physics and medicine at the University of Freiburg from 1999 to 2002.
+Creutzig was born in Hanover.
+He studied physics and medicine at the University of Freiburg from 1999 to 2002.
 As student of Trinity Hall, University of Cambridge, he obtained a Master of Advanced Studies (Part III of the Mathematical Tripos) in 2003.
 From 2003 until 2008, Felix Creutzig followed his doctoral studies at the Humboldt University of Berlin on „Sufficient encoding of dynamical systems“ obtaining a PhD in biophysics.

 Academic career

 Felix Creutzig worked as Postdoc at the Energy Resources Group at the University of California, Berkeley with Daniel Kammen and Lee Schipper.
-From 2009 until 2012 he was PI at the Chair of Ottmar Edenhofer at Technical University of Berlin, and visiting fellow at the Princeton Institute for International and Regional Studies collaborating with Robert H. Socolow.
+From 2009 until 2012 he was PI at the Chair of Ottmar Edenhofer at Technische Universität Berlin, and visiting fellow at the Princeton Institute for International and Regional Studies collaborating with Robert H. Socolow.
 Since 2012, Felix Creutzig is PI at the Mercator Research Institute on Global Commons and Climate Change.
-In addition, he is Chair of Sustainability Economics of Human Settlements at Technical University of Berlin since 2017.
+In addition, he is Chair of Sustainability Economics of Human Settlements at TU Berlin since 2017.

 Felix Creutzig was coordinating lead author of the chapter on 'Demand, Services and Social Aspects of Mitigation' in the IPCC Sixth Assessment Report, lead author of the chapter on 'Transport' in the IPCC Fifth Assessment Report, and coordinator of the Annex on bioenergy.

 He belongs to the Highly Cited Researchers 2022.